oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #2 Feburary 2022
 Added in a main menu button on the annotation screen and removed the 'landmark emotion'  title on the legend and added the 'emotion coordinates' title.
 Also moved the MediaView to show a border around it.

+#3 Feburary 2022
+Implemented play/pause for 'p' key.
+This same functionality was attempted with the 'space' key, however it seems to act as a press for focused button on the GUI.